Cycling highlights of Provence - 8 days

 45 km

 The fortress of Tarascon accompanies you for a while as you cycle through the vineyards of Costières de Nimes, the area's southern-most wine growing area.
 After a few hours you'll see and visit the Pont du Gard, the famous World Heritage listed Roman aqueduct.
 Aromatic plants such as lavender, thyme and rosemary accompany you into the pretty Provençal town of Uzès, with its magical, medieval charm.
-Uzès is a maze of small streets and shaded squares, along with a bell tower and 17th and 18th century mansions.
+Uzès is a maze of small streets and shady squares, along with a bell tower and 17th and 18th century mansions.
 Saturday is market day, and this is one of the best in the south of France.

 Challenge: 45.3km, 320m ascent, 230m descent